punchagan/punchagan.muse-amuse.in/content/blog/glue-highlight-reels.md

 The idea of "Glue highlights" replacing the (figurative) highlight reels seems like a very promising idea.
 I'd like to give this a shot, as a team!

+---

+Thanks to [Tariq](https://vimeo.com/tariqthekaekara), [Tejaa](https://twitter.com/cst2bicycle/) and [Shantanu](http://baali.muse-amuse.in) for being excited reading drafts of this post, and encouraging me to publish it.